 - Details of the findings from the Compliance Monitoring Programme are provided on a regular basis to the Firm’s Senior Management.

 The Firm regularly reviews and monitors all fees and non-monetary benefits that are paid, received or provided to or by third parties in respect of designated investment business or ancillary services carried on by the Firm for its clients to ensure that they meet the FCA requirements.
 In particular, that where necessary customers are provided essential terms of such arrangements in sufficient detail to enable the customer to tie in the disclosure to the services provided to him and to take a decision as to whether to request further/full information regarding the Inducement.
 The information provided will detail the existence, nature and amount of the fee or benefit or, where the amount cannot be ascertained, the method of calculating that amount.
+Payment or receipt of payment will only be allowed if it meets the following criteria: that it enhances the quality of the service to the clients, does not impair the Firm’s duty to act honestly and in the interests of the clients or that it is necessary for the provision of service.

 Service on Boards of Directors and Outside Activities